 - · Connectivity behavior: service connect/disconnect detection

 - · Bus fault detection and recovery

-- Full-/low-speed device support.
+- Full-/Low-speed device support

 These features are mapped onto a hub repeater and a hub controller.
-The hub controller is supported by the processor integrated into the CY7C66013C and CY7C66113C microcontrollers.
-The hardware in the hub repeater detects whether a USB device is connected to a downstream port and the interface speed of the downstream device.
+The hub controller is supported by the processor integrated into the CY7C65113C microcontroller.
+The hardware in the hub repeater detects whether a USB device is connected to a downstream port.
 The connection to a downstream port is through a differential signal pair (D+ and D-).
 Each downstream port provided by the hub requires external R{UDN} resistors from each signal line to ground, so that when a downstream port has no device connected, the hub reads a LOW (zero) on both D+ and D-.
 This condition is used to identify the "no connect" state.